 Aké: The Years of Childhood by Wole Soyinka – Nobel Prize-winning Soyinka shares growing up in a Yoruba village in Western Africa before WW2.

-Where can you wander next?
+Where can you wander next around the African continent?
 Travel to South Africa with these books.

 The Death Of Vivek Oji by Akwaeke Emezi

-One of the absolute best books of 2020, The Death of Vivek Oji is one of the newer LGBTQ+ books set in Nigeria on this reading list.
+For the best books of 2020, The Death of Vivek Oji is one of the must-read LGBTQ+ books set in Nigeria.

 You will feel the ambiance and culture of Nigeria in every chapter.

 The story begins with the death of Vivek Oji.
-His naked and bleeding body lays across his mother’s doorstep.
-No one knows how this tragedy happened.
+His naked and bleeding body lay across his mother’s doorstep.
+No one knows how this cruel tragedy happened.

-Throughout the novel, Vivek battles who he feels like inside versus the outside appearances he must keep up for society.
+Throughout the novel, Vivek battles what he feels like inside versus the outside appearances he must keep up for society.

 Within the safety net of his cousins’ and childhood friends’ homes, Vivek finds the love, acceptance, and freedom to express himself.